← Back To Issue Library

 755136a106b52264eec7bec9915fa2b8-xxlarge

-Prevailing wage laws require that workers on publicly funded construction projects receive wages and benefits comparable to those of similar workers in their local area.
+Prevailing wage protections, also known as Davis-Bacon laws, require that workers on publicly funded construction projects receive wages and benefits comparable to those of similar workers in their local area.
 These laws create a level playing field where contractors compete on skill, safety, and quality, not by cutting workers' pay.

 The federal Davis-Bacon Act, passed in 1931, established this principle nationwide.
-Minnesota's Prevailing Wage Act provides the same protections at the state level.
+Minnesota's Prevailing Wage Act and local government policies provide the same protections at the state and local level.

 Prevailing Wage Protects Workers AND Taxpayers